 The Clarence DeMar Marathon was established in 1978 to honor former Keene resident Clarence DeMar.
-The marathon has operated consecutively for 38 years.
 We currently offer two competitive races, a Full Marathon and Half Marathon, and two community wellness programs: the DeMar Kids Marathon and DeMar Super Senior Marathon.

 Clarence DeMar was born into an impoverished childhood.
 He overcame health troubles, hardship, and World War I to become a seven-time B.A.A.
 Boston Marathon champion, an Olympic medalist, and an international running icon.
 No one has ever broken his record number of Boston wins.

 We are inspired by Clarence DeMar’s pure love of the sport, his stature in the distance running community, and his particularly New England character—stern, principled, humble, and wry.
 At the DeMar Marathon, we follow his example.
 Anyone who wants to run can run.
 We’ll make sure you have an world-class experience.
 All you have to do is start.
 Here’s how Clarence DeMar did.

 The Legend of Clarence DeMar

 Clarence DeMar ran every day of his life.
 He ran to work.
 He ran on weekends.
 He ran 110 miles to get to a 10-mile race.
 He ran to get milk and bread.

 But he didn’t start out a runner—far from it.
 He ran because he discovered the truth: Running brought him joy.

 Born in 1888, DeMar grew up poor in a little town north of Cincinnati, OH.
 He was 10 when his father died.
 His mother moved the family of six kids to Massachusetts, and sent DeMar to a school for orphans in Boston Harbor.